PublicWorksBookClub/b00k.club/content/_index.md

 A collection of useful [resources](/resources) for digital reading material, classic artwork in the public domain, virtual tours of ancient Mediterranean pottery, and more.

 ## Contact

-To get in touch, either to join the club or just to chat, or if you have any thoughts, comments, or suggestions, please send an email to [info@r33d.org](mailto:info@r33d.org) (*Your email and other information will never be shared outside the club*).
+To get in touch, either to ask questions about the club or just to chat, or if you have any thoughts, comments, or suggestions, please send an email to [info@r33d.org](mailto:info@r33d.org) (*Your email and other information will never be shared outside the club*).

+**Note: To join the club you can just arrive at our [next meeting](#next-meeting).
+Contacting us ahead of time is not necessary, but we love reading your intros.**